| No. | Stadium Name | Home To | Capacity | Description |

 area of Buenos Aires, a Superclasico trip into this neighbourhood for the more upper-class

-followers of River Plate is precarious in itself.
 With Boca's army of fans in full voice it's

 a venue that seems, quite literally, to be rocking.
 The stadium's full name is actually Estadio